Talcum Powder

 Talc is a soft, naturally occurring mineral used in baby powders, makeup, deodorant, ceramics and paint.
 Some research also links talc to ovarian cancer and talc contaminated with asbestos to mesothelioma.
 Johnson & Johnson and other manufacturers face thousands of lawsuits from people who claim their talc products caused cancer.

-While talc is generally considered safe, some studies link the fine powder to health problems, and safety concerns led to a rise in talcum powder lawsuits.
+While talc is generally considered safe, some studies link the fine powder to health problems.
+Safety concerns have led to a rise in talcum powder lawsuits.

 Talcum Powder Uses